WilAJP/network-wordle-project/README.md

 How to run server - ?

-How to run client - python client.py <hostname> <optional port number>
+How to run client - python client.py {hostname} {optional port number}

 The type of library - Shared as we wanted the library to be used by both server and client withouth directly being embedded into the code.